armadsen/ORSSerialPort/README.md

 Receiving Data
 --------------

-To receive data, you must implement the `ORSSerialPortDelegate` protocol's `-serialPort:didReceiveData:` method, and set the `ORSSerialPort` instance's delegate property.
+To receive data, you can implement the `ORSSerialPortDelegate` protocol's `-serialPort:didReceiveData:` method, and set the `ORSSerialPort` instance's delegate property.
 As noted below, this method is always called on the main queue.
 An example implementation is included below:

     - (void)serialPort:(ORSSerialPort *)serialPort didReceiveData:(NSData *)data
     {
         NSString *string = [[NSString alloc] initWithData:data encoding:NSUTF8StringEncoding];
         [self.receivedDataTextView.textStorage.mutableString appendString:string];
         [self.receivedDataTextView setNeedsDisplay:YES];
     }

 ORSSerialPortDelegate
 ---------------------

 `ORSSerialPort` includes a delegate property, and a delegate protocol called `ORSSerialPortDelegate`.
-The `ORSSerialPortDelegate` protocol includes two required methods:
+The `ORSSerialPortDelegate` protocol includes one required method:

+    - (void)serialPortWasRemovedFromSystem:(ORSSerialPort *)serialPort;

+Also included are five optional methods:

     - (void)serialPort:(ORSSerialPort *)serialPort didReceiveData:(NSData *)data;
-    - (void)serialPortWasRemovedFromSystem:(ORSSerialPort *)serialPort;

-Also included are 3 optional methods:
+    - (void)serialPort:(ORSSerialPort *)serialPort didReceiveResponse:(NSData *)responseData toRequest:(ORSSerialRequest *)request;
     - (void)serialPort:(ORSSerialPort *)serialPort didEncounterError:(NSError *)error;
     - (void)serialPortWasOpened:(ORSSerialPort *)serialPort;
     - (void)serialPortWasClosed:(ORSSerialPort *)serialPort;

 *Note:* All `ORSSerialPortDelegate` methods are always called on the main queue.
 If you need to handle them on a background queue, you must dispatch your handling to a background queue in your implementation of the delegate method.

-As its name implies, `-serialPort:didReceiveData:` is called when data is received from the serial port.
-Internally, ORSSerialPort receives data on a background queue to avoid burdening the main queue with waiting for data.
-As with all other delegate methods, `-serialPort:didReceiveData:` is called on the main queue.

 `-serialPortserialPortWasRemovedFromSystem:` is called when a serial port is removed from the system, for example because a USB to serial adapter was unplugged.
 This method is required because you must release your reference to an `ORSSerialPort` instance when it is removed.
 The behavior of `ORSSerialPort` instances whose underlying serial port has been removed from the system is undefined.

-The three optional methods' function can easily be discerned from their name.
+The five optional methods' function can easily be discerned from their name.
 Note that `-serialPort:didEncounterError:` is always used to report errors.
 None of ORSSerialPort's methods take an NSError object passed in by reference.

+As its name implies, `-serialPort:didReceiveData:` is always called when data is received from the serial port.
+Internally, ORSSerialPort receives data on a background queue to avoid burdening the main queue with waiting for data.
+As with all other delegate methods, `-serialPort:didReceiveData:` is called on the main queue.

+`-serialPort:didReceiveResponse:toRequest:` is called when a complete, valid response to a previously sent `ORSSerialRequest` is received.
+Note that `-serialPort:didReceiveData:` is always _also_ called when data is received, even if the data is (possibly) in response to a pending request.
+If you're exclusively using the request/response API, you should probably ignore or not implement `-serialPort:didReceiveData:`.

 How to Use ORSSerialPortManager
 ===============================